-Sleep Medicine 2 Class Hours/2 Credits
+Sleep Medicine 1 Class Hour/1 Credit

 This course is an introduction to the history of sleep medicine, its technology and scope of practice of practitioners as well as professional behaviors.
-Topics include: the origins and evolution of sleep medicine, various sleep disorders and their signs, symptoms and treatment, interactions of technologist with patients and co-workers, legal and ethical principles, patient rights, confidentiality and behavioral observation and documentation.
+Topics include: the origins and evolution of sleep medicine, classification of sleep disorders, interactions of technologist with patients and co-workers, legal and ethical principles, patient rights, confidentiality and behavioral observation and documentation.
 (Corequisite: PSGC104)